jdibenes/hl2ss/README.md

 ## Known issues and limitations

 - Multiple streams can be active at the same time but only one client per stream is allowed.
-- Ocassionally, the server might crash when accessing the Front Camera and RM Depth Long Throw streams simultaneously.
+- Occasionally, the server might crash when accessing the Front Camera and RM Depth Long Throw streams simultaneously.
 See https://github.com/microsoft/HoloLens2ForCV/issues/142.
-- Currently, it is not possible to access the Front Camera and RM Depth AHAT streams simultaneously without downgrading the HoloLens OS.
-See https://github.com/microsoft/HoloLens2ForCV/issues/133.
 - The RM Depth AHAT and RM Depth Long Throw streams cannot be accessed simultaneously.

 ## References